 - Try making a mixture of your favourite nuts, seeds, and dried berries.
 For example: cashews, walnuts, pumpkin seeds, cranberries, and currants to have on hand as a quick and easy snack that you can keep in your purse or car.

-- Make batches of granola bars, energy balls, and kale chips to have quick and easy snacks on hand.
+- Make batches of granola bars, regular granola, energy balls, and kale chips to have quick and easy snacks on hand.

 - Invest in a set of 500ml mason jars to make so easy grab-and-go salads with greens, cut up veggies (that you already have prepped!), and a protein of choice such as chicken or leftover fish.